 Computer giants join forces on green initiative

-The firms - which also include Dell, HP, IBM, Lenovo and Microsoft - have united with environmental organisations including the Environmental Protection Agency and the World Wildlife Fund, to form the Climate Savers Computing Initiative.
+The firms have united with environmental organisations including the Environmental Protection Agency and the World Wildlife Fund, to form the Climate Savers Computing Initiative.

-Members of the initiative are aiming to reduce harm on the environment by cutting down greenhouse gas emissions by 54 million tonnes per year by 2010 - equivalent to removing more than 11 million cars from the road or shutting down 20 coal-fired power plants.
+Members of the initiative are aiming to cut greenhouse gas emissions by 54 million tons per year by 2010 - equivalent to removing more than 11 million cars from the road or shutting down 20 coal-fired power plants.

-In addition to pledging to build energy-efficient products, the group will also work to promote the adoption of energy-efficient computers and power management tools to businesses.
+In addition to pledging to build energy efficient products, members of the initiative will also work to promote the adoption of energy-efficient computers and power management tools by businesses.

-"Today, the average desktop PC wastes nearly half of its power, and the average server wastes one-third of its power," said Urs Holzle, senior vice president of operations at Google.
+“Today, the average desktop PC wastes nearly half of its power, and the average server wastes one-third of its power,” said Urs Holzle, senior vice president, operations at Google.

-"The Climate Savers Computing Initiative is setting a new 90% efficiency target for power supplies, which if achieved, will reduce greenhouse gas emissions by 54 million tonnes per year - and save more than $5.5 billion in energy costs," he added.
+“The Climate Savers Computing Initiative is setting a new 90% efficiency target for power supplies, which if achieved, will reduce greenhouse gas emissions by 54 million tons per year – and save more than US$5.5 billion in energy costs,” he added.

 Other IT firms that are backing the initiative include AMD, LANDesk Software, and Sun Microsystems.